rich-murphey/gnu-graphics/README.md

 ## Authors

-Rich Murphey is the original author of gnu graphics.
+Rich Murphey is the original author of Gnu Graphics.
 He wrote graph, plot2tek, plot2ps and tek2plot, the documentation, build, packaging and regression testing in 1990-1991 to produce graphics for his dissertation.
 He later assigned the copyright to the Free Software Foundation.